zimolab/amake/README.md

-# amake: A tool help you write more flexible and maintainable Makefiles
+# amake: A tool to help you write more flexible and maintainable Makefiles

 ## THIS PROJECT IS WORKING IN PROGRESS.